Fedora 19 connectivity diagnosis tools

 I can update the Interactive Troubleshooter to instruct the user to install an app, but I would rather it be one app that installs all of the needed tools at once.

-#5 Updated by ajachimiak about 6 years ago
+#5 Updated by ajachimiak over 6 years ago

-#6 Updated by ajachimiak about 6 years ago
+#6 Updated by ajachimiak over 6 years ago

 New app submitted.